futurice/terraform-examples/aws_lambda_api/README.md

 # aws_lambda_api

-This module implements a Lambda-based API endpoint, and makes it available via a custom domain, complete with SSL termination: e.g. `https://api.example.com/`.
+This module creates a Lambda function, and makes it available via a custom domain, complete with SSL termination: e.g. `https://api.example.com/`.
 This includes:

 - DNS records on [Route 53](https://aws.amazon.com/route53/)
 - A [CloudFront](https://aws.amazon.com/cloudfront/) distribution for SSL termination